-WOW: Look at a range of solids, liquids and gases in real life and video
+WOW suggestion: Look at a range of solids, liquids and gases in real life and video

 LC1 What are solids, liquids and gases? (solids hold their shape; liquids form a pool not a pile; gases escape from an unsealed container).
 Can you group materials into solids liquids and gases?
-LC2 How can water be a solid, liquid and gas?
-Can you investigate the temperatures at intervals from

-- ice cube to water?
-LC3 How can we make water into a gas?
-(Note changes - LC3 How can we make water into a gas?
-(Note change from water to gas) - LC4 Where do puddles on the playground disappear to?
-What is evaporation and condensation in the water cycle? - LC5 Can you investigate what temperature different solids melt (i.e iron, ice, chocolate, butter, ice-cream) - LC6 Can you investigate how long a puddle takes to evaporate and measure how it changes over time? - LC7 Reflection: Can they make a group role play to explain how water changes state from ice to water to gas?
+- LC2 How can water be a solid, liquid and gas?
+Can you investigate the temperatures at intervals from ice cube to water?
+Children can be involved in deciding question and how to investigate. - LC3 Can you investigate what temperature different solids melt (i.e iron, ice, chocolate, butter, ice-cream children could come up with suggestions) - LC4 How can we make water into a gas?
+(Note changes from water to gas) - LC5 What is evaporation and condensation in the water cycle? - LC6 Where do puddles on the playground disappear to?
+Can you investigate how long a puddle takes to evaporate and measure how it changes over time? - LC7 Reflection: Can they make a group role play or written explanation with diagrams to explain how water changes state from ice to water to gas?

-NC States of Matter • Compare and group materials together, according to whether they are solids, liquids or gases · Observe that some materials change state when they are heated or cooled, and measure or research the temperature at which this happens in degrees Celsius (°C) · Identify the part played by evaporation and condensation in the water cycle and associate the rate of evaporation with temperature. • Explore a variety of everyday materials and develop simple descriptions of the states of matter (solids hold their shape; liquids form a pool not a pile; gases escape from an unsealed container). • Observe water as a solid, a liquid and a gas and should note the changes to water when it is heated or cooled • Pupils might work scientifically by: grouping and classifying a variety of different materials; exploring the effect of temperature on substances such as chocolate, butter, cream.
-Research the temperature at which materials change state, for example, when iron melts. · Observe and record evaporation over a period of time, for example, a puddle in the playground.
+NC States of Matter • Compare and group materials together, according to whether they are solids, liquids or gases .
+Observe that some materials change state when they are heated or cooled, and measure or research the temperature at which this happens in degrees Celsius (°C) · Identify the part played by evaporation and condensation in the water cycle and associate the rate of evaporation with temperature. .
+Explore a variety of everyday materials and develop simple descriptions of the states of matter (solids hold their shape; liquids form a pool not a pile; gases escape from an unsealed container). · Observe water as a solid, a liquid and a gas and should note the changes to water when it is heated or cooled .
+Pupils might work scientifically by: grouping and classifying a variety of different materials; exploring the effect of temperature on substances such as chocolate, butter, cream.
+Research the temperature at which materials change state, for example, when iron melts. • Observe and record evaporation over a period of time, for example, a puddle in the playground.

-Cross Curricular Links MathsMeasuring puddles over time Drawing charts.
+Cross Curricular Links Maths Measuring puddles over time Drawing charts.